karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 While population is important, it is not the sole determinant of Olympic success.
 For instance, India, despite having a massive population, has historically won far fewer medals than countries with much smaller populations.
 Conversely, small nations like San Marino, Jamaica, and the Bahamas have achieved high medals considering their small population outperforming many larger countries when adjusting for population size.

 Many analyses [^1][^2] propose using "medals per capita" or population-adjusted rankings to better assess Olympic performance.
-These metrics often reveal that small countries excel relative to their size, for example with nations like San Marino, Lichtenstein and Bahamas ranking at the top for medals won per capita in the 2020 Olympic Games in Tokyo, which you can see on the fig 5.
+These metrics often reveal that small countries excel relative to their size, for example with nations like San Marino, Lichtenstein and Bahamas ranking at the top for medals won per capita in the 2020 Olympic Games in Tokyo, which you can see in the Figure 5.

 <iframe src="/assets/2020_Olympics_Medals_per_Capita.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 5.
 Medals per capita for 20 selected countries at the 2020 Olympics, displayed on a logarithmic scale.
 The chart highlights the stark differences in Olympic success relative to population size, with small nations like San Marino and Liechtenstein achieving the highest medals per capita, while more populous countries such as India and Brazil rank lowest by this measure.